 Knowledge transfer is a system by which information and know-how are compiled and categorised by experts and shared with prospective learners.
 It’s important to note however that knowledge transfer is not just the sharing of data.
 Rather, it involves a deliberate and careful quantitative and qualitative approach that builds context and understanding.
 In the ML world, knowledge transfer is not as simple as sharing studies and papers with organisations and expecting them to pick them up.
 Engineers need to break down data and experiential knowledge into simple and strategic learning methodologies.
 A practical knowledge transfer system can achieve greater mastery and understanding of any subject.
 A system that integrates various learning styles are particularly effective in transferring AI know-how.

-Sparkd solution: Our proven system for transferring learning in 2 weeks
+Gemmo Solution: Our proven system for transferring learning in 2 weeks

 To supplement the learning gap, we have developed a robust knowledge-transfer system.
 We simplify the process of building and maintaining existing machine learning systems by reducing network development and upkeep time.
 Our system is highly intuitive and empowers even the most non-technical users to create intelligent networks.
 Below we have illustrated just how we transfer know-how in a machine learning project, and the networks we utlise to enhance learning.